 According to figure (7), the data does not follow a normal distribution.
 As a consequence, we run the non-parametric Wilcoxon rank sum test, having the same assumptions and the same hypotheses as for the duration of companies.

-H0 : The medians of the population of contractors and operators are equal.
+H0 :medians of contractors and operators are equal

-H1 : The medians of the population of contractors and operators are not equal.
+H1 : medians of contractors and operators are not equal

-We obtain a p-value of 2.67e-15 and reject the null hypothesis.
-The medians of the number of partners are not equal for our two types of companies.
+We obtain a p-value of 2.67e-15 so we reject the null hypothesis.
+We cannot assume that the medians of the number of partners are equal for our two types of companies.
 We look now at the average number of contracts to complete the first analysis of the network.
 The following plot is the average number of contracts of each type of entity, day by day.